NUSGDG-Godot-AY2324-S2/oop/README.md

 These have been implemented:
 * Movement
 * Shooting towards the direction of the mouse.
+Press left mouse button to shoot.
 * Taking damage.

 Assets for player are found at `/assets/sprites/character`